Online hate speech: Anti-Chinese Rhetoric Employed by Perpetrators of Anti-Asian Hate

 As of August 2020, over 2,500 Asian-Americans have reported experiencing racism fueled by COVID-19, with 30.5% of those cases containing anti-Chinese rhetoric, according to Stop AAPI (Asian-American/Pacific Islander) Hate.
 The language used in these incidents are divided into five categories: virulent animosity, scapegoating of China, anti-immigrant nativism, racist characterizations of Chinese, and racial slurs.
-60.4% of these reported incidents fit into the virulent animosity category, which includes phrases such as "get your Chinese a** away from me!"
+60.4% of these reported incidents fit into the virulent animosity category, which includes phrases such as "get your Chinese ass away from me!"

 Pakistan

 Online hate speech and cyberbullying against religious and ethnic minorities, women, and other socially marginalized groups have long been an issue that is downplayed and/or ignored in the Islamic Republic of Pakistan.

 Hate Speech against Ahmadis both online and in real life have led to their large-scale persecution.

-BytesForAll, a South Asian initiative and an APC member project released a study on hate speech online in Pakistan on June 07, 2014.
+BytesForAll, a South Asian initiative and an APC member project released a study on hate speech online in Pakistan on June 7, 2014.